kdm9/2016-bodega-gbs/text/KDM_GBS-background-workflow.rst

 ============

 GBS is a fast, cheap and relatively easy way of assaying genetic variation in a very high throughput manner.
-This workshop will go hopefully show attendees the way we analyse GBS data in the Borevitz lab.
+This workshop will show attendees the way we analyse GBS data in the Borevitz lab.

 I'll go over both the theory of GBS and how we analyse it.